 Inside: Happiness is a choice for most of us, much of the time.
-I don’t have to wait until I lose weight or kick that addiction or gather up 3 degrees to my name.
+I don’t have to wait until I lose weight, resolve all struggle in my life, or gather up 3 degrees to my name.
 I don’t have to wait till I’m married or divorced or until I find my dream job.
 I don’t need more stuff, better weather, a bigger budget or a smaller body, or to be any different from who I already am.
 Now is a perfect time to be happy.

 While I generally think of happiness as linked to external circumstances and joy a more internal, deeply rooted thing that is less easily shaken, I’m not sure it really matters.
 Because I want both.

 I want joy and I want to be happy.
 I think you want to feel happy.

 And I think happiness, like joy, is mostly a choice.
 For most of us, much of the time.